junaid-hasan/2026_problems/README.md

 | P6 | 529 | 771 | 45 min | 139 min |
 | **Total** | **5,206** | **7,722** | **about 3 h active session** | **1,496 min (24 h 56 min)** |

 The GPT total is active wall-clock time for an Ultracode session with parallel subagents, not a sum of serial solver-hours.
-I did not retain separate timestamps for P2, P5, and P6.
 Axiom's numbers are the per-problem run times published in its README.
 The systems, hardware, orchestration, and stopping conditions differ, so this table is descriptive rather than a controlled speed benchmark.

 The current P3 file is the raw successful artifact.
 Its 2,947 lines include overlapping helper lemmas and repeated infrastructure from different subagents; a cleanup pass should reduce it substantially.